 The Hedonites of Slaanesh play like a Slaanesh army should: attack first, fast and hope to do as much damage as possible before the unavoidable retaliation.

-A Dark Reveller warband can count on moderately priced tanks like the Myrmidesh, offensive units like the Symbaresh and utility pieces like the archers or the cavalry.
+A Dark Reveller warband can count on nicely priced tank like the Myrmidesh, offensive units like the Symbaresh and utility pieces like the archers or the cavalry.

-Event their heroes range widely although my preference is for more synergetic or support leaders like the Shardspeaker (to lower enemy attacks in range) or the Lord of Pain (to increase the Strength of nearby fighters).
+Even their heroes range widely although my preference is for more synergetic or support leaders like the Shardspeaker (to lower enemy attacks in range) or the Lord of Pain (to increase the Strength of nearby fighters) or both if you can afford them.

 High damage leaders are also in a better position to use Violence and Excess for a bonus attack or move after taking down an enemy, therefore disqualifying the archer leaders in most situations.

-Although if you want to create an entire ranged warband you can and you also have astonishing models to use.
+Although if you want to create an entire ranged warband, you can and you also have astonishing models to use.
 You can even complement it with a Shardspeaker to protect your core units when engaged.
+And you cannot leave home without a Blissbrew Homonculus as it increases Strength when using archers’ signature move Volley of Tearing Blades.

 The cavalry leaves you in a weird position, on one side they have high movement, average Toughness and decent Wounds that justify their cost.
 They all have decent weapon profiles and that 2″ range weapon that is perfect to avoid direct contact with your opponent.

-On the other hand their special ability provokes damage only when finishing a move in contact with an enemy, and all the above comes at the cost of around a quarter of your army for a leader or same cost as infantry but lower damage output.
+On the other hand their special ability provokes damage only when finishing a move in contact with an enemy, and all the above comes with higher cost than infantry but with a lower damage output.

 Being Mounted means also in certain settings they may be limited in the actions they can perform.
 Otherwise, they are a good solid option and a talented general can take advantage of their characteristics and use them at their best.